Skip to content

 A variety of ecologically valuable habitats across the site include a stream, mixed scrub, two ponds, a network of hedgerows, broad-leaved woodland and mature trees.
 However, the majority of the site is currently intensively managed agricultural land of low ecological value and as such there are opportunities to deliver development within this landscape whilst retaining more valuable habitats.
 Furthermore, the landscape-led approach to development has the potential to provide a 10% net gain in biodiversity, as well as providing enhanced ecological connectivity through the development of wildlife corridors, establishing a coherent green network.

-A habitat analysis plan showing the current habitat areas within the site
+A habitat analysis plan showing the current habitat areas within the wider pre-application consultation site

-A habitat analysis plan showing the current habitat areas within the site - click to enlarge
+A habitat analysis plan showing the current habitat areas within the wider pre-application consultation site - click to enlarge

 Homes for Nature